sgmurphy/wordpress-plugins/yith-woocommerce-zoom-magnifier/readme.txt

 5. The zoom applied to a product image, showing zoomed image over the same image.
 6. The product image displayed in the plugin lightbox.
 7. The slider and arrows in the thumbnails gallery.

+== Frequently Asked Questions ==

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-zoom-magnifier)

 == Changelog ==